agaffney-hub/final-capstone/README.md

 The first sets of data provide information on gross physiological injuries such as foot and knee injuries, whereas the second sets of data provide information regarding concussive injuries.
 It is likely that the conditions for each of these types of injuries are different, so this will involve a multi-step analysis to assess the parameters that have the highest impact on each type of injury and the severity of the injuries.

-We hypothesize that there is a relationship between the field type, surface type, location, and duration of play during the game that impacts the type and and severity of the gross physiological injury.
-We also hypothesize that there is a relationship between the field type, surface, location, and duration of play during the game that influences the likeliness of occurrence of traumatic brain injuries on the field.
+We hypothesize that there is a relationship between the field conditions, player position, time during the season, duration of play during the game, and location on the field that can predict the occurrence, type, and severity of lower body injury.
+We plan to show this with a predictive supervised machine learning model.

-We aim to find the features that have the greatest impact on each type of injury and design a predictive model using the combined datasets to provide a predictive model to both predict and classify whether there is and whay type of injury is sustained.
+We also hypothesize that there is a relationship between the field conditions, player position, location, time within the season or game, as well as the impact of home/away games and the point distribution at the time of injury that correlates with the incidence of traumatic brain injuries.
+We will be using PCA and unsupervised machine learning with k-means and agglomerative clustering to analyze these relationships.

 ---
 ## Database Sample Data